8000 GitHub - tekumara/fakesnow: Run, mock and test fake Snowflake databases locally.

 # The server is automatically stopped when exiting the context manager

-This starts an HTTP server in its own thread listening for requests on localhost on an available random port.
-The server accepts any username/password combination.
+This starts an HTTP server in its own thread listening for requests on a random available port.

 Server Configuration Options